vigenere23/gabio-markdown-transpiler/README.md

 ## Description

-This tool is meant to be used in a script and NOT during runtime.
-It will read markdown files and transform them into the appropriate file type.
-The transpilator will use 2 main objects in order to achieve this :
+This tool will read markdown files and transform them into the appropriate file type.
+In order to achieve such a task, three interfaces each play a different role in the process:

-1. A markdown parser, used to transform markdown tokens into components
+1. A _`MarkdownParser`_, used to transform markdown files into HTML or components
+2. An _`ImportsCreator`_, used to generate the appropriate import section inside the `<script>` tag
-2. A file creator, used to wrap the parsed content and define the `<script>` section
+3. A _`FileCreator`_, used to wrap the parsed content and define the `<script>` section

+The `MarkdownTranspiler` will take an implementation from each of these interfaces and output the resulting file.

 ## Installation